 Affiliate Disclosure: Automoblog and its partners may earn a commission if you purchase coverage from the extended warranty providers outlined here.
 These commissions come to us at no additional cost to you.
 Our research team has carefully vetted dozens of extended warranty providers.
 See our Privacy Policy to learn more.

-This article has the basics on wear and tear for car warranties, including reviews for the best wear and tear coverage, and how to calculate wear and tear.
+While many extended car warranties list “wear and tear” as an exclusion, there are some companies that offer specialty coverage for it.
+In this article, we’ll discuss the basics of wear and tear specific to car warranties, reviews for the best wear and tear coverage, and how to calculate wear and tear for your vehicle.

 General car warranty wear and tear refers to damage caused by regular use of the car that excludes abuse or abnormal use.
-Some areas covered by warranty are upholstery, paint and even cleaning costs.
-It is important to understand car warranty wear and tear definition according to your warranty.
-A wear and tear plan often covers repairs to the interior and some exterior parts of the car and some great plans offer a car cleaning option.
+Some areas covered by wear and tear warranties are upholstery, paint, and even cleaning costs.
+It’s important to understand what wear and tear means according to your warranty.
+A wear and tear plan often covers repairs to the interior and some exterior parts of the car, and some of the most standout plans offer a car cleaning option.

 CARCHEX